Reinvesting in Iowa

 Nearly 6,800 employees of Iowa’s commercial casinos enjoy good benefits, opportunities for advancement and competitive salaries.

-In 2021, Iowa’s commercial casinos had more than $4.7 million in annual payroll.
+In 2022, Iowa’s commercial casinos had over $216 million in annual payroll.

 Gaming Tax Revenue